Presidency of James K. Polk: Governing the new territories

 Polk had been anxious to establish a territorial government for Oregon once the treaty was effective in 1846, but the matter became embroiled in the arguments over slavery, though few thought Oregon suitable for that institution.
 A bill to establish an Oregon territorial government passed the House after being amended to bar slavery; the bill died in the Senate when opponents ran out the clock on the congressional session.
 A resurrected bill, still barring slavery, again passed the House in January 1847, but it was not considered by the Senate before Congress adjourned in March.
 By the time Congress met again in December, California and New Mexico were in U.S. hands, and Polk in his annual message urged the establishment of territorial governments in California, New Mexico, and Oregon.
 The Missouri Compromise had settled the issue of the geographic reach of slavery within the Louisiana Purchase territories by prohibiting slavery in states north of 36°30′ latitude.
 Polk sought to extend this line into the newly acquired territory.
 If extended to the Pacific, this would have made slavery illegal in Northern California, but would have allowed it in Southern California.
 A plan to accomplish the extension was defeated in the House by a bipartisan alliance of Northerners.
 As the last congressional session before the 1848 election came to a close, Polk signed the lone territorial bill passed by Congress, which established the Territory of Oregon and prohibited slavery in it.

 When Congress reconvened in December 1848, Polk again called for the establishment territorial governments in California and New Mexico, a task made especially urgent by the onset of the California Gold Rush.
 However, the divisive issue of slavery blocked any such legislation.
-Polk made it clear that he would veto a territorial bill that would have had the laws Mexico apply to the southwest territories until Congress, considering it to be the Wilmot Proviso in another guise.
+Polk made it clear that he would veto a territorial bill that would have had the laws of Mexico apply to the southwest territories until Congress said otherwise, considering it to be the Wilmot Proviso in another guise.
 It was not until the Compromise of 1850 that the matter of the territories was resolved.